 ^{2} The band width and the channel which can be used depends on the installed wireless LAN module.
 And the approved channels on using are different at each country or region.
+When using these channels in any country or region, refer to the addendum sheet which is Approved Countries/Regions for use.
 The channel configuration is managed as follows: